pydio/cells-sdk-java/README.md

 Pydio Cells relies on the S3 protocol to effectively transfer files.
 To ease dependency management, we do not provide implementation of the necessary S3Client at this layer, only an interface.

-Thus, you can instantiate a Client from within the SDK-Java but it will not be able the files themselves, only the metadata.
+Thus, you can instantiate a Client from within the SDK-Java but it will not be able to handle the files themselves, only the metadata.

 To see some sample code on how to manage this, please refer to the cells-java-client or the cells-android-client repository depending on your setup.